 Ones and Zeros

 Well, we made it through another harrowing Christmas season without any terrorist incidents- no shoe bombs or exploding underwear threats.
-The TSA did their best Grinch imitation and confiscated a particularly suspicious looking cupcake, but the public was not fooled.
+The TSA did their best Grinch imitation as usual and confiscated a particularly suspicious looking cupcake, but the public was not fooled.
 They are not accepting the notion that baked goods are a sufficient threat to an airliner.
-But thirty nine years ago today, a brand new jumbo jet was lost over something which seemed equally innocous.
+However forty years ago today, a brand new jumbo jet was lost over something which seemed equally innocous.

 This particular airframe had been delivered to Eastern on July 30, 1972 and was not yet five months old.
 She carried serial number 1011 (a most interesting and binary coincidence) and was the tenth passenger airframe completed.
 All of the earliest L-1011's went to Eastern, she carried tail number N310EA (one-zero again) in sequence with her sister ships.
 She had completed just 501 landings prior to that morning, when she departed Tampa to New York's Kennedy airport as Flight 164 where she would then turn around and return to Florida that evening.